 Around the 1900s, Schweppes began advertising on a more frequent basis, using different visuals to support its range of high quality products.
 Schweppes receives the Gold, Silver and Bronze medal for its iconic soda water at the Paris Universal Exhibition.

 In the roaring 20s the business continues to expand both at home and abroad.

 During this period of brand growth, Schweppes kept informing its customers about its products, using sophisticated and stylish advertisements to promote the brand making use of an attractive advertising tool; pin-ups!

 The 1920’s and 30’s saw the proud launch of its fruit juices: sparkling Orange, Grapefruit, and Lemon.

-Due to the war and the subsequent concentration scheme Schweppes (and all its competitors) was rationed, and even disappeared from the market; by abandoning individual labels.
+Due to the war and the subsequent concentration scheme Schweppes (and all its competitors) were rationed, and even disappeared from the market; by abandoning individual labels.
 But that did not stop Schweppes from advertising.
 The consumers had to be reassured that one day their established favourite would be back, and life would return to normal.

 On June 8, 1946 during the Victory Parade, Schweppes launches its Schweppervescence campaign: Schweppervescence lasts the whole drink through.
 A complete new word…

 As of February 1st 1948, after the war, free trade returned; and Schweppes was finally available again.
 Under its own brand name and with its own individual label.